Rubinjo/HWGAN/README.md

 - `-text`: Specify how you want the data to be splitted, options: `chars`, `words`, `lines` (default = words)
   - `chars` is single character images
   - `words` is images of multiple words but only on a single line
-  - `lines` is multiple words and lines on a single image
+  - `lines` is multiple words and lines in a single image
   - Currently it is not possible to have a combination of these options, so your dataset needs to adhere to one of these options

 ### Create Handwriting (`run.py`)